Day 1, Arrival and transfer to Porto airport

 Hotel – Ipanema Park Hotel or Pestana Heritage (included in “premium” option)

-After breakfast transfer from your hotel to the Porto Cathedral from where you’ll begin your pilgrimage to Santiago de Compostela, cycling the Camino.
-Your first day in the Way of St James is mostly composed of urban roads till you get to Vairão (option to start in Vairão, shortening the day’s stage to 33 km).
-After Vairão you’ll start following rural roads and roman bridges to Rates and then till the centennial city of Barcelos, the city where your hotel is located.
+After breakfast, start cycling directly after leaving your hotel in Porto, by the Douro river, until you reach the ocean.
+Your first day in the Way of St James is mostly composed of urban roads, until you reach Leça da Palmeira.
+From Leça, you'll mostly follow cycle paths by the beach, with no difficulty at all, until you reach Vila do Conde, a beautiful city by the Ave river with great historical interest.
+From Vila do Conde we'll ride inland, towards Rates, where we'll reach the central Camino, and after which you'll start following rural roads and roman bridges until you reach the centennial city of Barcelos, the city where your hotel is located.
 Barcelos is a city worth visiting, it has a 14th century bridge and the old historic center still has the ancient cobble stone pavement and plenty of churches, houses and buildings from the 14th century onwards.
 The architectural styles vary from the Manueline to the neoclassic.
 Learn about the “rooster legend” and why the rooster became almost a symbol of the Portuguese.
 Check in at Hotel Bagoeira in Barcelos or the amazing Quinta do Convento da Franqueira, a 16th century Franciscan monastery now turned into a charming guest house.
 Suggested restaurant for dinner is Pedra Furada.

 Hotel – Hotel Bagoeira or Quinta do Convento da Franqueira (included in “premium” option)

-Day 3: Cycling the Camino: Barcelos – Ponte de Lima (35km)
+Day 3: Cycling the Camino: Barcelos – Ponte de Lima (35km, 530 meters of accumulated height)

 After breakfast you’ll start cycling the Camino to Ponte de Lima, where you’ll have the opportunity to see the changing landscape to a more rural setting, going through woodland areas, small villages and churches in the Minho region till you get to Ponte de Lima, the oldest village in Portugal, sitting by the beautiful Lima River.
 This village has recently submitted its candidacy to UNESCO world heritage site due to its rich cultural, environmental and historic traditions.
 Don’t miss out the handcraft works, the pastries and the food.
 Check in at your hotel in Ponte de Lima, at INLIME Hotel or Carmo’s House, elected a Small Luxury Hotel of the World.
 You shouldn’t miss a wine tasting of the local “vinho verde” or green wine at our suggested restaurant for dinner, Encanada in Ponte de Lima.
 Check in at your hotel in Ponte de Lima, at INLIME Hotel or Carmo’s House, elected a Small Luxury Hotel of the World.